CloudNine Discovery Portal - CloudNine Review: How do I process eDiscovery raw (unprocessed) data to load into CloudNine Review?

 Step 1: File System - CloudNine Review - Unprocessed (raw) Data

-Step 3: Select Data for Upload
+Step 3: Select/Create Custodian and Select Data for Upload

 Step 4: Pre-Upload Filtering